clockwisetalks/theroshansahu/README.md

 - 👋 Hi, I’m @theroshansahu
 - 👀 I’m interested in Devolping Software
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and DSA in Java
-- 📫 How to reach me ...email me on realroshansahu@gmail.com
+- 📫 How to reach me ...?
+Mail me on realroshansahu@gmail.com

 <!---
 theroshansahu/theroshansahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.